mariinkys/bevy_ball_game/README.md

 ## Note

-After updating to Bevy 0.13 there's a bug where the player texture cannot be seen after the first death, If I have time I'll try to look into it.
+After updating to Bevy 0.13 there's a bug where the player texture cannot be seen before the first death, If I have time I'll try to look into it.